o3de/ROSConDemo/README.md

    1. `ros2 service call /spawn_entity gazebo_msgs/srv/SpawnEntity '{name: 'apple_kraken_shiny', xml: 'line2'}' &&
 ros2 service call /spawn_entity gazebo_msgs/srv/SpawnEntity '{name: 'apple_kraken_rusty', xml: 'line3'}' &&
 ros2 service call /spawn_entity gazebo_msgs/srv/SpawnEntity '{name: 'apple_kraken_shiny', xml: 'line4'}'`
    1. You can also navigate with them using remaining `2D Goal Pose` buttons and trigger gathering events.
+Follow the instructions in [this section](https://github.com/RobotecAI/o3de_kraken_nav#running-nav-stack-for-multiple-vehicles) to launch navigation stack for each Kraken.

+💡 ***Note:*** If you would like to start the scenario over, **remember to close all the navigation stacks as well**.
+You can do this by pressing Ctrl-C in each console where you ran the `ros2 launch o3de_kraken_nav (..)` command.

 ## Controlling the Apple Kraken